Phyllis Leffler, President

 Phyllis K. Leffler is Professor Emerita at The University of Virginia in the field of public history.
 In addition to two books on public history, she has published award winning articles on museum exhibits and on the history of women at UVA in The Public Historian and the Virginia Magazine of History and Biography.
 She has also published in the Journal of the History of Ideas, French Historical Studies, Transatlantic Studies and Ethnicities.
 Her interest in documenting peoples’ lives and experiences led her to co-publish “To Seek the Peace of the City: Jewish Life in Charlottesville,” and to be the lead interviewer for the Lowell Weicker Oral History Project, soon to be released through the U.Va.
 Library.
 An extensive oral history project with Julian Bond produced both a website and a book entitled Black Leaders on Leadership: Conversations with Julian Bond (2015).
 She also wrote the twenty-year history of the Ron Brown Scholars Program, published as The Value of One, The Power of All (2017).
 She is immediate past president of the Southern Jewish Historical Society.

-Shelley Murphy, Vice President
+Ted Coates, Vice President

-Luke Roark, Secretary
+Luke Roark, Treasurer

 With a lifelong background in building and craftsmanship, Luke established his own Class A firm, Commonwealth Contractors, in 2020 and has since been recognized for his expertise and commitment to quality.
 Through his work, Luke aims to honor the legacy of Virginia’s craftsmanship and contribute to the preservation of our unique architectural heritage.